AMarinhoSN/flexgeo_site/content/basics/intro/_index.md

 ## Main goal

-Characterize and explore backbone dynamics of the C-terminal tail of Ubiquitin using differential geometry.
+Characterize and explore backbone dynamics of Ubiquitin using differential geometry.

 ---